What is tahini? This traditional Mediterranean ingredient can be used in recipes from hummus to cookies. Here’s everything about tahini!

 Tahini is a paste made of sesame seeds.
 It’s typically used in Middle Eastern or Mediterranean dishes.
 Since it’s simply made of sesame seeds and salt, tahini is vegan, vegetarian, gluten free, Paleo, keto, and Whole 30 friendly.
 It’s perfect for making creamy sauces for salads and sandwiches, desserts like cookies and cakes, or as a replacement for peanut butter for peanut allergies.
 It’s also a nice substitute for dairy in vegan recipes.

-Tahini has a slightly bitter flavor right out of the jar; it’s sweet like most nut butters or seed butters!
+Tahini has a slightly bitter flavor right out of the jar; it’s not sweet like most nut butters or seed butters!
 So, it’s best when mixed with other flavors.
 Often it is paired with lemon, which brings out a brightness.
 It also works well in desserts when mixed with sweeteners.

 What’s tahini sauce?